coredumpz/Handwriting-Recognition/README.md

 https://youtu.be/-SBbm2xIFCM

+* For the detail information about the project you can check the Report.

 * There is a simple interface that you can interact with when you run the program.
 You can choose a picture or an document that you write by simply clicking the "Open Image To
 Read" button.
 You can also save your result by clicking the "Save Ressult" button.